gcpjedi/google-k8s-workshop-v2/modules/10-istio.md

 ## Fault Injection

-One of the most difficult aspect of testing microservice application is verifying that the application is resilient to failiers.
-Each service should not just assume that all its dependecies are available 100% of the time - instead it should be ready to handle any unexpected response of failer.
-Usually people manually shut down application instances or block application ports in order to simulate failers.
+One of the most difficult aspect of testing microservice application is verifying that the application is resilient to failures.
+Each service should not just assume that all its dependecies are available 100% of the time - instead it should be ready to handle any unexpected response of failure.
+Usually people manually shut down application instances or block application ports in order to simulate failure.
 Istio provides us with a much better way: fault injection.

 1. Modify `manifests/backend-vs.yml` and add the following lines to `spec -> http[0]` (if you simply append them to the end of the file it should work fine).
 Redeploy the service